 Unavoidable risk factors

-- family history
+- family history of the disease

-- history of gestational diabetes
+- a history of gestational diabetes

 - getting little or no exercise

-- high blood pressure
+- hypertension, or high blood pressure

 - heart or blood vessel disease and stroke

-- low levels of "good" cholesterol (HDL)
+- low levels of "good" cholesterol, or high-density lipoprotein (HDL)

-- high levels of fats, called trigycerides
+- high levels of the fats called triglycerides

 Risk factors for gestational diabetes are much the same as other kinds of diabetes.
 These include:

-- family or personal history of diabetes
+- a family or personal history of diabetes

 - being overweight or obese

-- unhealthful eating
+- unhealthful diet

-Diabetes is one of the most common health problems in the world.
-If left untreated, it can do great damage.
-Sooner or later, it may lead to blindness, kidney failure, stroke, heart failure, loss of a limb, and early death.
+Without treatment, it can cause significant damage.
+Over time, it may lead to blindness, kidney failure, stroke, heart failure, loss of a limb, and reduced life expectancy.